 Director Dealings & PDMR Notification

-- on 9 September 2020, Robert Milroy (Non-Executive Director), purchased a total of 1,000 Ordinary Shares at an average price of 65.0 p per share via Milroy Capital Ltd.

-Following the transactions as described above, Milroy Capital Ltd.'s total shareholding in the Company has increased to 400,000 Ordinary Shares, representing approximately 0.57% of the Company's issued share capital.
+Following this purchase, Mr Poulton's shareholding in the Company has increased to 5,608,097 Ordinary Shares, representing approximately 8.0% of the Company's issued share capital.

 The information set out below is provided in accordance with the requirements of Article 19(3) of the EU Market Abuse Regulation No. 596/2014.